cesgarpas/cv/README.md

 [CV Spanish Version](./es)

 I am a Software Engineer and I have been working in the development, deployment and management of cloud projects based in microservices.
-My plan is to keep learning and expanding my knowledge.
+My plan is to keep learning, expand my knowledge and meet people in the Software Engineering field to work with and grow professionally.
 I consider myself a proactive and adaptative person ready to accomplish whatever is required.

 ## Professional Experience